davegallant/rfd/README.md

 ## Motivation

 It is often faster to use a CLI than to load up a web page and navigate web elements.
 This tool can search for deals and sort them based on score and views.
-It is also able to load entire threads for additional analysis.
+It is also able to load entire threads (without pagination) for additional analysis.

 ## Install